MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/client-advanced-settings.md

 ## EnableCustomPermissionsForCustomProtectedFiles

-When you configure the advanced client setting to [turn off custom permissions in File Explorer](#turn-off-custom-permissions-in-file-explorer), by default, users are not able to see or change custom permissions that are already set in an encrypted document.
+When you configure the advanced client setting *EnableCustomPermissionsto* to turn off custom permissions in File Explorer, by default, users are not able to see or change custom permissions that are already set in an encrypted document.

 However, there's another advanced client setting that you can specify so that in this scenario, users can see and change custom permissions for an encrypted document when they use File Explorer and right-click the file.